Anatomy of a Caffeine Headache: Causes, Remedies, Prevention

 People who miss their daily dose, consume less than their average, or who are detoxing from caffeine will most likely experience this type of headache.

-For best results use the Wean Caffeine supplement (something we helped get to market).
-It helps you avoid the withdrawal symptoms that often come when reducing caffeine.
+3. Use the Wean Caffeine supplement (something we helped get to market).
+It helps you avoid the painful withdrawal symptoms that often come when quitting caffeine abruptly.

-As many of you have experienced, you don’t need to be an addict to experience the negative effects of caffeine
+As many have experienced, you don’t need to be an addict to experience the negative effects of caffeine

 People who consume caffeine in a hit or miss fashion tend to have more caffeine-induced headaches than those that have the same amount every day.